In Attribution filters & channels can be used to segment campaigns and ad platforms.

 Attribution app will automatically pull in campaigns as filters from any integrated ad platform that allows automatic tagging like Google, Linkedin, and Facebook.

 For example, if you ran "Spring Campaign" and "Fall Campaign" in Google Ads you'd see these campaigns appear as individual filters within your single Google Ads channel on your dashboard.

 Creating custom filters.

-You can create a filter by clicking the 'filter' button to the top left of your screen.
+You can create a filter by clicking the 'add new filter' button to the top left of your screen.

-You will then need to choose a parameter to filter your visitors.
+You will then need to choose some specifications to filter and attribute the associated visits.
 Filters can be created with any of the following parameters:

 - UTM parameters like utm_source, utm_medium, utm_campaign